-The height, in relation to the National Geodetic Vertical Datum (NGVD) of 1929 (or other datum, where specified), of floods of various magnitudes and frequencies in the floodplains.
+The height, in relation to the National Geodetic Vertical Datum (NGVD) of 1929, North American Vertical Datum (NAD) of 1988, (or other datum, where specified), of floods of various magnitudes and frequencies in the floodplains.

 § 229-41.
 Building permit required.